 You can inject your insulin lispro in your thighs, stomach, upper arms, or buttocks.
 Each time you inject insulin lispro you should choose a spot that is at least 1/2 inch (1.25 centimeters) away from the spot where you gave your last injection.

 Always look at your insulin lispro before you inject it.
-It should be clear and colorless.
-Do not use your insulin lispro if it is colored, cloudy, or contains solid particles, or if the expiration date on the bottle has passed.
+If you are using insulin lispro solution, the insulin should be clear and colorless.
+Do not use this type of insulin lispro if it is colored, cloudy, or contains solid particles.
+If you are using insulin lispro suspension, the insulin should appear cloudy or milky after you mix it.
+Do not use this type of insulin if there are clumps in the liquid or if there are solid white particles sticking to the bottom or walls of the bottle.
+Do not use any type of insulin after the expiration date printed on the bottle has passed.

 Insulin lispro in vials or cartridges also can be used with an external insulin pump.
 Before using insulin lispro in a pump system, read the pump label to make sure the pump can be used for continuous delivery of fast-acting insulin.
 Read the pump manual for recommended reservoir and tubing sets, and ask your doctor or pharmacist to show you how to use the insulin pump.
 Do not dilute insulin lispro or mix it with any other type of insulin when using it with an external insulin pump.
 When using insulin lispro with an external insulin pump, replace the insulin in the reservoir at least every 7 days, and change the infusion set and infusion set insertion site at least every 3 days.
 If the infusion site is red, itchy, or thickened, tell your doctor and use a different infusion site.